-31. Canyon Fuel Company applied to lease the Flat Canyon tract in order to expand the Skyline Mine and extend its life.
+- 32. Canyon Fuel Company applied to lease the Flat Canyon tract in order to expand the Skyline Mine and extend its life.
 Reserves at the Flat Canyon tract would extend the life of the Mine for 9-12 years.
-Without the coal in the Flat Canyon tract, recovery of coal at the

-Skyline Mine is expected to continue for approximately 12 years, through 2023, under a 2011 Lease Modification approved by BLM for Federal Coal Lease UTU-67939.

-32. On March 17, 2000 BLM and the Forest Service published a Notice of Intent to prepare an EIS for the Flat Canyon coal lease in the Federal Register.
+Without the coal in the Flat Canyon tract, recovery of coal at the Skyline Mine is expected to continue for approximately 12 years, through 2023, under the Winter Quarters coal lease (UTU-67939) and a 2011 Lease Modification approved by BLM. - 33.
+On March 17, 2000 BLM and the Forest Service published a Notice of Intent to prepare an EIS for the Flat Canyon coal lease in the Federal Register.
 65 Fed.
 Reg.
-14,523 (March 17, 2000).

-33. On June 21, 2001 BLM held a public hearing and requested comments on the draft EIS for the Flat Canyon lease.
+14,523 (March 17, 2000). - 34.
+On June 21, 2001 BLM held a public hearing and requested comments on the draft EIS for the Flat Canyon lease.
 On July 27, 2001 BLM published in the Federal Register a notice of availability of the draft EIS and a notice that a public hearing on the Flat Canyon Lease had been held at the Flat Canyon Campground one month earlier.
 66 Fed.
 Reg.
 39,191 (July 27, 2001).
 BLM did not provide notice of the public hearing in the Federal Register prior to holding the hearing.
 The Mineral Leasing Act regulations require BLM to provide prior notice in the Federal Register of the availability of a draft EIS and the date of the public hearing.
-43 C.F.R. § 3425.3(a).

-34. On January 3, 2002 BLM and the Forest Service released a final EIS ("FEIS") for the Flat Canyon Lease.
+43 C.F.R. § 3425.3(a). - 35.
+On January 3, 2002 BLM and the Forest Service released a final EIS ("FEIS") for the Flat Canyon Lease.
 On that same day, the Forest Service signed a Record of Decision consenting to the lease sale.
 On January 18, 2002 a notice of availability of the FEIS for the Flat Canyon lease was published in the Federal Register.
 67 Fed.
 Reg.
 2,651 (Jan.
 18, 2002).
 BLM signed the Record of Decision for the Flat Canyon Lease on April 11, 2002.
 On May 23, 2002 BLM published in the Federal Register notice of availability of BLM's Record of Decision for the Flat Canyon Lease.
 67 Fed.
 Reg.
 36,214 (May 23, 2002).

-35. Shortly after BLM issued the Record of Decision authorizing the lease sale, the lease applicant-Arch Coal-asked that the leasing decision be put on hold indefinitely.
-As a result, the Forest Service did not transmit to BLM its letter of consent to the lease sale and BLM did not implement its leasing decision.

-36. In June 2012, Arch Coal again expressed interest in leasing the Flat Canyon tract.
+- 36. Shortly after BLM issued the Record of Decision authorizing the lease sale, the lease applicant-Arch Coal-asked that the leasing decision be put on hold indefinitely.
+As a result, the Forest Service did not transmit to BLM its letter of consent to the lease sale and BLM did not implement its leasing decision. - 37.
+In June 2012, Arch Coal again expressed interest in leasing the Flat Canyon tract.
 On June 14, 2012 BLM sent a letter to the Forest Service inquiring about the status of the Forest Service's consent to leasing the Flat Canyon tract.
-Although the Forest Service had consented to the lease in its 2002 Record of Decision, because the Forest Service's consent decision was based on an FEIS that was over 10 years old the agency determined that it needed to evaluate whether there was significant new information or changed circumstances that would warrant supplementation of the 2002 FEIS for the Flat Canyon Lease.

-37. On February 1, 2013 the Forest Service completed a Supplemental Information Report ("SIR") and consented to the sale and issuance of the Flat Canyon Lease.
+Although the Forest Service had agreed to provide consent to the lease in its 2002 Record of Decision, the agency did not provide its consent to BLM.
+For this reason and because the FEIS was over 10 years old, the Forest Service determined that it needed to evaluate whether there was significant new information or changed circumstances that would warrant supplementation of the 2002 FEIS for the Flat Canyon Lease. - 38.
+On February 1, 2013 the Forest Service completed a Supplemental Information Report ("SIR") and consented to the sale and issuance of the Flat Canyon Lease.
 According to the Forest Service, "[a] SIR is not a NEPA document and therefore cannot be used to fulfill the requirements for a revised or supplemental EA or EIS.
 A SIR cannot repair deficiencies in the original environmental analysis or documentation[.]"
 Forest Service Handbook 1909.15, 18.1.